felixhaidle/spice-nf/README.md

 ## Usage

+Below is the general installation/setup/usage explanation.
+If you are from AK Ebersberger please refer to the AKE usage documentation.

+### Install FAS

 SPICE heavily relies on **FAS** to function, as the FAS algorithm estimates transcript (dis)similarities.

 FAS itself depends on various annotation tools, which cannot be bundled with this pipeline.
-You must first follow the instructions here: https://github.com/BIONF/FAS.
+You must first follow the instructions [here](https://github.com/BIONF/FAS) to set it up.

 Make sure the following command runs successfully in the environment where you will execute the pipeline (e.g., when submitting a job via SLURM):